EURODEO/openradardata-requirements/Deliverable_Requirements.md

 - TBD, is the service build on EWC or similar cloud service.
 This is still under negotiations.

-### B06 - existing Members’ capability considered for incorporation within RODEO/OPERA?
+### B06 - existing Members’ capability considered for incorporation within RODEO

 “As a EUMETNET Member, I want, wherever possible, existing Members’ (including ECMWF, EUMETSAT) capability (e.g., EWC) considered for incorporation within ORD supply.
 So, previous investment is exploited to its full potential.”